mitre/hse-mwi/README.md

 To create your own Mental Wellness Index, you must be running the Mental Wellness Index Tool on your local computer in order to protect your data.
 Follow the instructions below to create your own MWI for your community below by adjusting weights and/or adding your own data and metadata.

-1. Download R and RStudio.
+1. Download free versions of [R](https://www.r-project.org/) and [RStudio](https://www.rstudio.com/products/rstudio/download/).
 Download a modern browser (Firefox, Chrome, Edge, etc.) and make that your default browser if you haven't already.

-2. Go to the Mental Wellness Index GitHub page and download the repository by clicking "Code" in the top right corner, then clicking "Download ZIP" from the dropdown menu.
+2. Go to the [Mental Wellness Index GitHub page](https://github.com/mitre/hse-mwi) and download the repository by clicking "Code" in the top right corner, then clicking "Download ZIP" from the dropdown menu.
 This should download a ZIP file of the MWI repository into your downloads folder, called "hse-mwi-main.zip".

 3. Unzip "hse-mwi-main.zip".